Beattie, Texas

 Beattie is an unincorporated community located in Comanche County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 50 in 2000.

-History

-The community was named for local settler Charles F. Beatty, who moved to the community in 1892.
-There was a grocery store, a cotton gin, a drugstore, a barbershop, and telephone service in the community in the early 1900s.
-A post office was established at Beattie in 1902 and remained in operation until 1908.
-The community had a population of 115 in 1930 and had four businesses.
-Both went down to 50 residents and only two businesses by 1945.
-There were no more businesses left in the community by the late 1980s and kept its population at 50 in 2000.
+The town was named for the pioneer who founded it, Charles F. Beatty.

 Geography

-Beattie is located on Farm to Market Road 588 off Texas State Highway 36, 11 mi southwest of De Leon and 11 mi northwest of Comanche in north-central Comanche County.
+Beattie is located on Farm to Market Road 588, off Texas State Highway 36, 11 mi southwest of De Leon and 11 mi northwest of Comanche in north-central Comanche County.

 Education

 Public education in the community of Beattie is provided by the Comanche Independent School District.